 We view poor attendance as a safeguarding issue and in accordance with our Attendance policy, absences are rigorously pursued and recorded.
+This includes missing individual lessons, as well as being absent or late at registration.
 In partnership with the appropriate agencies, we take action to pursue and address all unauthorised absences in order to safeguard the welfare of children in our care.